NegatioN/BattleRiteStats/_characters/oldur.md

       icon: 1e376cc95b8550443b527db1234300bd
       name: Dehydration
       type: mixed
-    - color: green
-      description: Negating attacks with Time Bender grants you a Shield that absorbs up to {Can't represent GameValueList} damage for 3.5.
-Shield value is reduced for each negated attack.
-      icon: a22c6c4bc967d4e48a44f0e87a93023e
-      name: Drain
-      type: survival
     - color: teal
       description: Rejuvenate heals for an additional 15 of damage taken over its duration.
 Restores up to a maximum of 6 bonus health.